The Complexity of Sequential Prediction in Dynamical Systems: Introduction

 \subsection{Related Works}

 There has been a long line of work studying prediction and regret minimization when learning unknown dynamical systems \citep{hazan2017learning, hazan2018spectral, ghai2020no, lee2022improved, rashidinejad2020slip, kozdoba2019line, tsiamis2022online, lale2020logarithmic}.
 However, these works focus on prediction for fully/partially-observed linear dynamical systems under various data-generating processes.
 Moreover, there is also a line of work on regret minimization for linear dynamical systems for online control problems \citep{abbasi2011regret, cohen2018online, agarwal2019online}.
 For non-linear dynamical systems, there has been some applied work studying data-driven approaches to prediction \citep{wang2016data, korda2018linear, ghadami2022data}.
 Regret minimization for non-linear dynamical systems has mainly been studied in the context of control \citep{kakade2020information, muthirayan2021online}.
+Another related line of work is online learning for time series forecasting, where autoregressive models are used to predict the next state \citep{anava2013online, anava2015online, liu2016online, yang2018online}.